Disappearance of Charity Aiyedogbon

-Charity Aiyedogbon is a Nigerian businesswoman who vanished without a trace on 9 May 2016 in Abuja.
+Charity Aiyedogbon was a Nigerian businesswoman who went missing on 9 May 2016 in Abuja.
 Paul Ezeugo and Emmanuel Adogah have since confessed to the murder of Aiyedogbon stating that gaining access to her money and her vehicle were the motive.
 Ezeugo claims he and Aiyedogbon were dating for a year and met on website Facebook.

-Charity Aiyedogbon was murdered by boyfriend, Paul Ezeugo.

 Background

 Charity was a businesswoman who owned a joint venture called Chavid Limited (a combination of her name "Charity" and her husband's name "David"), which consisted of a fashion-design business and a restaurant, also located in Abuja.
 She was a mother of four children, estranged from her husband of 15 years, David Aiyedogbon, and was living in a rented apartment.

 Besides her business activities, Charity was also active on Facebook prior to her disappearance, where she was popularly known by the name "Deepdeal Chacha De Hammer" and was a member of a Facebook group "FEMALE IN NIGERIA" (FIN).
 According to information from her Facebook friends, her last known update on social media was made on 11 May 2016 in the form of a photograph of herself sitting in a vehicle with the words "going on a road trip" at about 9:11 am.